Skip Ribbon Commands

 When you're ready to submit your application:

-• complete the online application form and answer the questions.
-You can save your progress as you go and come back anytime
+• complete the online application form and answer the questions

-• copy and paste your statement of claims into the system
+• copy and paste your statement of claims into the application

 • preview and submit your application.

-After applications have closed, our Graduate Selection panel will assess them.
-If you’re shortlisted, we will invite you to take part in further assessment, which may include:
+Once the application period ends, our graduate selection panel will review your application.
+If you’re shortlisted, we'll invite you to take part in further assessment, which may include:

 • online personality and skills assessments

-The shortlisting and assessment process can take 4 to 6 weeks from the date applications close.
+Shortlisting and assessment can take 4 to 6 weeks once applications close.